buildkite/docs/pages/agent/v3/tokens.md

 You can revoke tokens from the [Agent Tokens page](https://buildkite.com/organizations/-/agent-tokens).
 Once you revoke a token, no new agents can start with that token.
 Revoking a token does not affect any connected agents.

-Tokens can also be revoked using [the GraphQL API](/docs/apis/graphql/schemas/mutation/agenttokenrevoke).
+You can also revoke tokens using the [GraphQL API](/docs/apis/graphql/schemas/mutation/agenttokenrevoke).

 ## Scope of access